JustHelixia/mkdocs/docs/obsidian.md

 ````
 *The volume value will become important in the Syncthing atricle.*
 6. Then click on **Deploy stack**
-7. The Docker container comes with a default username abc (with password abc) and you might wanne disable the account or change its password.
+7. The Docker container comes with a default username abc (with password abc) and you might wanna disable the account or change its password.
 Disabling the account: `usermod -L -e 1 abc`
 Changing the password: swith to the abs user and change the password.